dsaidinesh/interiordesign/README.md

    - Open ComfyUI in your web browser
    - Go to the File menu
    - Select "Import JSON"
-   - Upload the `final_Dr.json` file from this repository
+   - Upload the `final_Dr.json` file that you either cloned or downloaded

 ### Running the Workflow